 We were invited by the Governo's office to provide input to the criteria they should use for hiring the new Director of Corrections.
-Our proposed interview questions and later learned that many of them were used by the Governor's staff to interview candidates and they expressed appreciation at our insightful suggestions.
+We presented a list of proposed interview questions and later learned that many of them were used by the Governor's staff to interview candidates, and they expressed appreciation at our insightful suggestions.

 Middle Ground has been appointed to the Department of Corrections Constituent Advisory Committee, which has unfortunately become dormant and was manipulated by the previous Director to be ineffective, and we have advised and consulted with various individual legislators who are interested in sentencing and prison reform issues.
 We often receive calls from legislative staff seeking input on various bills that have been introdced and asking for our review of some bills.
 Our depth of knowledge, spanning decades through 7 Governors and 7 DOC Directors, allows us to offer a broad spectrum of experience to legislators who sometimes have very limited awareness of how the jails, prisons and the criminal justice system work in reality.
 The Constituent Advisory Committee is essentially a farce.
 It is run entirely by DOC administrators who do not allow for meaningful input or suggestions.
 Agendas for meetings are wholly in control of DOC and when confronted with questions or challenges, they take offense or become defensive.

 We have been observing the operation of the Board of Executive Clemency for years ( since 1981) and have provided input to the Board on policy changes, operational practices and the conduct of board hearings, all of which have benefited inmates appearing before the Board.
 We have testified at the legislature regarding the appointment of various board members and often attend board hearings to observe.

 On an almost daily basis, we save lives and prevent harm to prisoners seeking to obtain adequate medical care.